 - Can treat different python objects: file objects, list objects and iterrable objects

 - Has the "timer" feature which allow you to execute recurrent tasks (like a cron).
-Thus you can imagine to split tasks linked to your webpages with other administrative tasks.
+Thus you can split tasks linked to your webpages with other administrative tasks.

 - Integrated logging decorator